novasearch/wiki.novasearch.org/wiki/Cluster.md

 to use a local folder on the computing node.
-Usually the norm is to use the root directory /tmp however all the files in this directory are removed upon reboot, so consider creating a new folder with your username inside the root directory /localstore and use that instead if you want your data to persist.
+Usually the norm is to use the root directory /tmp however all the files in this directory are removed upon reboot, so consider creating a new folder with your username inside the root directory /status/partition1 and use that instead if you want your data to persist.

-For users using key-based authentication, additional steps must be performed to ensure that the tickets are available and renewed on each
-machine:

--   On Ariadne run:

-`kinit -r 14d`

--   On the remaining machines run:

-`krenew -b -K 120`